 Servicing Fees.
 Servicing fees are revenues derived from consumer loans that have been sold to investors through asset securitizations and mortgage whole loan sales.
 Cash flows from the interest yield and cardmember fees generated by securitized general purpose credit card loans and the interest yield generated by securitized mortgage loans are used to pay investors in these loans a predetermined fixed or floating rate of return on their investment, to reimburse investors for losses of principal resulting from charged-off loans and to pay the Company a fee for servicing the loans.
 Any excess cash flows remaining are paid to the Company.
 The servicing fees and excess net cash flows paid to the Company are reported as servicing fees in the condensed consolidated statements of income.
 The sale of general purpose credit card loans and mortgage loans through asset securitizations, therefore, has the effect of converting portions of net credit income and fee income to servicing fees.
-The Company completed credit card asset securitization transactions of \$4.2 billion in the quarter ended February 28, 2003 and \$1.1 billion in the comparable fiscal 2002 period.
-The Company also completed a mortgage loan securitization transaction of \$0.2 billion during the quarter ended February 28, 2003, while there were no mortgage loan securitization transactions in the comparable period of fiscal 2002.
-The credit card asset securitization transactions completed in the quarter ended February 28, 2003 have expected maturities ranging from approximately two to five years from the date of issuance.
-The mortgage loan securitization transaction completed in the first quarter of fiscal 2003 has an expected maturity of 8 years from the date of issuance.
+The Company completed credit card asset securitization transactions of \$1.5 billion and \$5.7 billion in the quarter and six month period ended May 31, 2003 and \$1.7 billion and \$2.8 billion in the comparable fiscal 2002 periods.
+The Company also completed a mortgage loan securitization transaction of \$0.6 billion during the quarter and mortgage loan securitization transactions in the comparable periods of fiscal 2002.
+The credit card asset securitization transactions in the comparable periods of fiscal 2002.
+The credit card asset securitization transactions in the comparable periods of fiscal 2002.
+The credit card asset securitization transactions completed in the six month period ended May 31, 2003 have expected maturities ranging from approximately two to seven years from the date of issuance.
+The mortgage loan securitization transactions completed in the six month period ended May 31, 2003 have expected maturities ranging from approximately to noise years from the date of issuance.